jeffthemaximum/ruby/data_structures/readme.md

 - `Struct`'s are basically simple classes without an `initialize` method or any other methods.

-- see `demo.rb` for an example of a BST.
+- see `data_structures.rb` for an example of a BST.